BenChis/Delivery_Status_Page/README.md

 # Freemote bootcamp second project
-First project for freemote bootcamp.
+Second project for freemote bootcamp.

-## Have a look at my implementation.
+Have a look at my implementation.
 Thanks for everyone's time who read over this short md.

+## Used languages
 Used HTML CSS SASS
 Responsive for mobile and desktop